Q&A With National Science Foundation Grant Winner Prof. Robert Levenson

 The National Science Foundation recently announced it will award Soka faculty member Robert Levenson, assistant professor of biochemistry, $292,310 to support his research on “BRC-BIO: Harnessing sequence features to understand and manipulate the function of reflectin proteins in iridescence.”
-This is the first National Science Foundation grant won by a SUA faculty member.
 We spoke to Prof. Levenson about the grant, his research, and his hopes for SUA students, among other things.

-Congratulations on being the first SUA faculty member to win a National Science Foundation grant!
+Congratulations on the National Science Foundation grant!
 Tell us about the research this grant will fund.

 The research funded by this grant explores the molecular basis of the tunable assembly of reflectin proteins, which are a unique family of proteins found in squid and other cephalopods such as octopus and cuttlefish.
 The reflectins play a central role in creating dynamic iridescent structures within squid skin, which the squid use to communicate with others within their species and as camouflage from predators.